RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

     * Merge InfoShareOpenApiConnectionParameters and InfoShareWcfSoapWithOpenIdConnectConnectionParameters into InfoShareOpenIdConnectConnectionParameters thereby single sourcing Tokens across the two services!
 And one Timeout is enough to rule them all :)
     * Single source tokens between wcf and openapi login and refresh
     * Remove interface on soap classes
+    * Rename Tokens to InfoShareOpenIdConnectTokens
+    * Rename InfoShareOpenApiConnection to InfoShareOpenApiWithOpenIdConnectConnection
+* Refactor from AppDomainAssemblyResolveHelper structure to https://devblogs.microsoft.com/powershell/resolving-powershell-module-assembly-dependency-conflicts/ because it load earlier instead of only New-IshSession

 # Next
-* Refactor single source token code
-    * Rename InfoShareOpenApiConnection to InfoShareOpenApiWithOpenIdConnectConnection
-    * Rename Tokens to InfoShareOpenIdConnectTokens
 * Put Protocol in IshSession print next to ServerVersion (perhaps no AuthContext anymore)
 * Test refresh with short expiration
 * Extend perequisites test regarding client I'd and secret, an expired and valid set...
 Perhaps over isham20proxy